csvidit/react-bio-v2/README.md

 # react-bio-v2
 My link-in-bio website made in React.
 It currently does not use the full capabilities of React, but as I learn more things, I will update it so that it is less static and more reactive (see what I did there).

+As of Jan 2023, it fetches links in the main link tree from Hygraph using GraphQL.

 The frontend of the website uses tailwindcss to its maximum, hence there is very little use of custom css.

 Hosted on [https://bio.viditkhandewal.com](bio.viditkhandelwal.com) [https://react-bio-v2.viditkhandelwal.com](react-bio-v2.viditkhandelwal.com) using Vercel.